 The state of being strong and active; energy.

 Things were pretty rough up until two weeks ago.
-A lot of changes occurred in my life, some forced and others by choice.
-Through those changes, my ability to remain positive and happy was tested, but I believe I have prospered.
+A lot of changes, some forced and others by choice.

-Somehow, I was able to pull off all A’s for my second semester of graduate school, ending my first year of my program extremely well, despite losing my job to the new presidential administration's budget and spending long hours teaching, working and an intense job search.
+I was able to pull off all A’s for my second semester of graduate school, ending the first year of my program exceptionally well, despite losing my job to the new presidential administration's budget and spending long hours teaching, working and an intense job search.

 To celebrate my survival of a tough couple of months, I traveled to California to see my boyfriend, Christian.
 I had the opportunity to photograph with him, which is something I always look forward to, especially this time because he spent a lot of late nights helping me with assignments through the phone or FaceTime.
 A LDR (Long Distance Relationship) is difficult, but when everything else is weighing on you, having a person always there is so important.